i05nagai/memorandum/language/english_speaking.md

         * Let the mixture stand for fifteen minutes
     * be in place
     * accept
+        * to be able to accept or bear sth unpleasant or difficult
+        * Our tent won’t stand another storm like the last one.
+        * How can you stand all that pressure at work?
+        * I can't stand her voice.
+        * I can't stand hearing her cry.
     * have opinion
     * stand around
     * stand by